Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 ### Implementation

 In general, the implementation of this project was relatively simple once the data processing was completed.
-There were basically three parts: Train and test a couple classifiers to predict the Cost Code value based on the PO description text.
-Then choose the best model, combine its output with the original training set, then test another set of classifiers to predict the cost code based on the first models prediciton, and the additional numerical and categorical data.
+There were basically three parts: Train and test a couple of classifiers to predict the Cost Code value based on the PO description text.
+Then choose the best model, combine its output with the original training set, then test another set of classifiers to predict the cost code based on the first model's prediction, and the additional numerical and categorical data.
 Finally, the last part was to try using SMOTE to augment the number of samples in the data and eliminate bias introduced by the imbalanced dataset, which I will discuss in the refinement section.

 As previously noted, I began by creating a pipeline for the first classifier I wanted to test; the SGD Classifier